 Identify your support system and let them know you may need extra help.

-Have plans A, B, C, D, and so on if you need to.
+Have plans A, B, C, D, and so on if you need them.

 Include self-care in your plan--massage, walks, relaxing baths, exercise, sleep.